 - 1. Prepare a narrative according to the Report Sections instructions that start on the next page.
 Use whichever word processing or other software you prefer. - 2.
 Convert that report to a PDF file that you will upload to our site.
 If you have supplementary materials such as posters, slide presentations, publications, or photographs, you can also upload those (either within your main report, or as separate appendices).
 Appendices also must be converted to PDF files. - 3.
 Log in to the Center's grant reporting system (http://projects.ipmcenters.org/Northeastern/) using your email address and password.
-Accounts for logging in are created for RIPM applicants if they have not already registered in the system.
+If you did not create an account yourself last fall, one was created for you when your prior grant information was entered into the database.
 You can use the password reminder on the login page to have your password sent to your email address. - 4.
-Follow the links to your RIPM project, and follow the link for submitting your report.
+Follow the links to your Partnership project, and follow the link for submitting your report.
 You can save a partial report and return to it later before submitting the final version.
-Draft reports will be listed with your projects but will not appear on the public side of the site until you submit the final version. - 5.
-Copy and paste the text from the Outcomes section of your report into the Outcomes text field in the reporting system.
-Use only plain text; bullets and other formatting may not display as they did in your word processor.
+Draft reports will be listed with your projects but will not appear on the searchable public side of the site until you submit the final version.

+- 5. Copy and paste the text from your Outcomes section into the separate Outcomes text field.
+Use only plain text; bullets and other formatting may not display properly.
 Separate paragraphs with two carriage returns.
 If your text refers to figures, tables, or appendices that are included in your full report, but which you cannot paste into the text field, you can refer to them as part of the full report e.g., (Appendix 1, included in the full report).
 Be sure to click the "Save This Section" button.
-You can edit the text in this section later if necessary.

-- 6. Repeat this procedure to paste the text from your "Impacts" section into the Impacts text field.
+You can edit the text in this section later if necessary. - 6.
+Repeat this procedure to paste the text from your Impacts section into the separate Impacts text field.
 Be sure to click the "Save This Section" button below the text field.
 The information in these two text fields is displayed with your project information on the Center's website and will be uploaded to the Interagency IPM Projects Database. - 7.
-Upload your full report PDF file and any appendices one at a time.
-First enter a title for the file (e.g., Progress Report [YEAR] or Final Report [YEAR] Appendix 1), then browse for the file on your computer, then upload the file. - 8.
+Upload your full report file and any appendices one at a time.
+First enter a title for the file, then browse for it, then upload the file. - 8.
 You may pause at any time and return to the report later.
 (Follow the link near the bottom of the page entitled "Return to Project Director Page and Submit Final Report Later").
-When you click the button for "Submit Final Report No Further Editing", your report is complete and will be displayed on the public database search with your project information.
+When you click the button for "Submit Final Report No Further Editing," your report is complete and will be displayed with your project description.
 You should receive a confirmation email message within a few minutes of submitting the file, and the status of your report will change on the page that lists all your active projects.